 Cinnamon Roll Granola Bars

-Pour the wet ingredients into the dry ingredients and quickly stir until well mixed.
-It will be sticky.
-Spread evenly into the pan, place a large piece of parchment paper over the mixture and press down really hard with your hands and smooth along the edges with your fingertips.
+- Pour the wet ingredients into the dry ingredients and quickly stir until well mixed.
+It will be thick and sticky.
+Spread evenly into the pan, place a large piece of parchment paper over the mixture and smooth the top out evenly and into the corners, making sure it's smooth and flat across.
+Smooth along the edges with your fingertips.
 This is important so the bars hold together.
 Bake for 30-32 minutes until slightly firm and golden brown around the edges.

-They will still be a little soft upon removing them from the oven, but will harden while cooling.
+- They will still be a little soft upon removing them from the oven, but will firm up while cooling.
 Let them cool for exactly 45 minutes BEFORE cutting, or they will fall apart!
 Cut into 9 bars with a VERY sharp knife very carefully while they are still in the pan.
 Then Cool for another 15 minutes and then you can lift the bars out with the parchment paper.
+They should be nice and crispy and chewy after cooling.